rocknswimmer/Relay-MVP/README.md

 As I prepare for using this during the relay, I have taken out a lot of the fancy feature for security and because they are unnecessary for the apps needs.
 After the events I will log the actions taken, probably needlessly, to ensure a smooth experience for my runners.

-deploy went fairly smoothly, should be able to get a back up going in 30 minutes if needed
+deploy went fairly smoothly, should be able to get a back up going in 30 minutes if needed. successful tests before sending to my runners.

 Thanks for reading